CHAPTER 7 BANKRUPTCY

 Chapter 7 Bankruptcy is designed for debtors in financial difficulty who do not have the ability to pay their existing debts.
 Debtors whose debts are primarily consumer debts are subject to a “means test” designed to determine whether the case should be permitted to proceed under Chapter 7 Bankruptcy.
 Under a Chapter 7 Bankruptcy, you may claim certain property as exempt from the estate.
 In other words, most debtors do not lose any of their property in a Chapter 7 Bankruptcy as this is commonly misunderstood.

-Further, a Chapter 7 Bankruptcy allows you to ELIMINATE your unsecured debt (i.e. credit cards, medical bills, payday loans, auto deficiencies, personal loans).
+Further, a Chapter 7 Bankruptcy allows you to ELIMINATE your unsecured debts (i.e. credit cards, medical bills, payday loans, auto deficiencies, personal loans).
 Some debts in a Chapter 7 Bankruptcy will likely not be discharged (i.e. student loans; domestic support and property settlement obligations; certain tax debt; post-petition debts; most fines, penalties, forfeitures, and criminal restitution obligations; and debts for death or personal injury caused by operating a motor vehicle, vessel, or aircraft while intoxicated from alcohol or drugs).

 CHAPTER 13 BANKRUPTCY